Dispelling the Myths of Binge Eating Disorder

 Myth 7: BED is Not Treatable

 Thankfully, this is one of the biggest myths about binge eating disorder.
-The condition is emerging as one of the more easily treatable eating disorders.
+The condition is emerging as a very treatable eating disorder.

-There are various treatment options depending on the individual’s needs, including cognitive behavioral therapy (CBT), interpersonal psychotherapy (IPT), and even some types of medication.
+There are various treatment options available, depending on the individual’s needs, including cognitive behavioral therapy (CBT), interpersonal psychotherapy (IPT), and certain types of medication.

 Getting a diagnosis and speaking with a doctor is an excellent first step in the recovery journey.
 Speaking with a professional about BED can feel uncomfortable, but talking to someone as soon as possible is vital to reducing the risk of long-term complications.